chromaui/chromatic-docs/src/content/workflow/quickstart-for-reviewers.md

 ## Chromatic to track changes and sign-off

-Designers and product managers enter the Chromatic workflow for [UI Review](/docs/review), a purpose-built tool for discussing implementation details with teammates to get sign-off.
-Chromatic works behind the scenes to make the review process easy by organizing change requests, notifying reviewers, and syncing with your Git provider.
+[UI Review](/docs/review) is made for designers and product managers.
+It's a purpose-built tool for discussing implementation details and tracking sign-offs.
+Chromatic works behind the scenes to make the review process easy for teams by organizing change requests, notifying participants, and syncing with Git providers for pull requests checks.
 The key features for reviewers are:

 - Generate changesets to focus reviewer attention on only what changed
 - Assign reviewers manually or automatically